trinodb/trino/docs/src/main/sphinx/admin/properties-exchange.md

 a query.
 Adjusting these properties may help to resolve inter-node communication issues or improve network utilization.

+Additionally, you can configure the exchange [HTTP client usage](/admin/properties-http-client).

 ## `exchange.client-threads`

 - **Type:** {ref}`prop-type-integer`